replicatedhq/help-center/content/guides/kubernetes-with-ship/introduction.md

 - Infrastructure as Code tools like Terraform and Cloudformation
 - Python, Ruby, or Bash scripts

-The most common use of Replicated Ship is for distributing a Kubernetes (or Helm) application to an enterprise customer.
+The most common use of Replicated Ship is distributing a Kubernetes (or Helm) application to an enterprise customer.
 Ship provides tools for installation-time customization as well as primitives for operationalizing the application in an automation-driven enterprise workflow.

 {{< linked_headline "Features for App Distributors" >}}